romses/Datenzwerg/docs/sensors.en.md

 # Current Datenzwerg data

+<!--
 There is currently no current Datenzwerg data.
 Check again when they are back at an event.

-You can find the data export of CCCamp23 [on the repo](https://github.com/romses/Datenzwerg/tree/main/exports/cccamp2023).

-<!--
+-->

 ## Environmental data

 {% for env in grafana.environment %}